Nonlinear Gaussian process tomography with imposed non-negativity constraints on physical quantities for plasma diagnostics: General methodology of tomography

 This formulation enables the posterior distribution, \( p(\bm{f} \mid \bm{g}^\mathrm{obs}) \), to be derived using Bayes' rule.
 The posterior distribution is denoted as \(\mathcal{N}(\bm{f} \mid \bm{\mu}_{f}^\mathrm{post}, \Sigma_{f}^\mathrm{post})\).
 The known formula for GPT is expressed as follows:

-In GPT, the term \(\bm{f}^\mathrm{T} K_{f}^{-1} \bm{f}\) plays the role of the regularization term \(\Lambda_r[\bm{f}]\) in the Tikhonov method, as expressed in Eq.~\ref{eq: tikonov method}.
+In GPT, the term \(\bm{f}^\mathrm{T} K_{f}^{-1} \bm{f} + \log{|K_{f}|}\) serves as the regularization term \(\Lambda_r[\bm{f}]\) in the Tikhonov method, as expressed in Eq.~\ref{eq: tikonov method}.
 This term acts as a prior on the smoothness of \(\bm{f}\), enforcing the expected spatial correlation defined by the kernel \(K_f\).
-The advantage of GPT is that the kernel matrix \(K_f\) allows it to represent a wide range of function shapes and correlations, which is challenging for conventional regularization methods.
-Additionally, GPT provides a probabilistic framework where the posterior variance matrix \(\Sigma_{f}^\mathrm{post}\) offers a quantification of the uncertainty in the reconstructed solution, enabling error prediction and confidence assessment.
+The advantages of GPT are as follows.
+First, the kernel matrix \(K_f\) allows it to represent a wide range of function shapes and correlations, which is challenging for conventional regularization methods.
+Second, GPT provides a probabilistic framework where the posterior variance matrix \(\Sigma_{f}^\mathrm{post}\) offers a quantification of the uncertainty in the reconstructed solution, enabling error prediction and confidence assessment.
+Third, by applying Bayes’ Occam’s razor, GPT infers the distributions of hyperparameters (e.g., length scales), allowing for both optimal hyperparameter selection and marginalization over these parameters.